-The humble cauliflower has a number of characteristics that make it an extremely beneficial veg.
+The humble cauliflower has several characteristics that make it an extremely beneficial veg and it's high time we incorporated it into all our diets.

 Nutrients and Antioxidants